Fanny Bullock Workman: Himalayan expeditions (1899–1903)

+Later expeditions and altitude records (1902–1906)

 Workman with climbing gear.
 As one commentator writes, "even though pantaloons were acceptable sporting women's dress at the time, Workman wore skirts - while cycling thousands of miles across Europe and Asia, climbing Himalayan peaks, and negotiating crevasses."

 In 1902, the Workmans returned to the Himalaya and became the first Westerners to explore the Chogo Lungma Glacier, starting in Arandu.
 They hired 80 porters and took four tons of supplies, but their explorations were limited by near-constant snow and a 60-hour storm.

 In 1903, they trekked to the Hoh Lumba Glacier with guide Cyprien Savoye.
 They also attempted to climb the nearby mountain they called Pyramid Peak (later renamed Spantik, as part of the Spantik-Sosbun Mountains).

 They camped the first night at 16,200 ft and the second at 18,600 ft.
 An ailing porter forced them to camp the third night at 19,355 ft rather than 20,000 ft and they eventually left him behind.

 They ascended a 22,567 ft peak, giving Fanny a new altitude record.
 William and a porter climbed toward the needle-like spire that was the expedition's goal.
 However, he abandoned the summit attempt a few hundred feet from the top because he realized they could not have descended to a safe altitude before altitude sickness set in.

-After returning from their travels, the Workmans lectured all over Europe.
-Fanny lectured in English, German, or French, as the occasion required.
-At one talk in Lyon, France, 1000 people crowded into the auditorium and 700 were turned away.
-In 1905 Fanny became the second woman to address the Royal Geographical Society.
-(Isabella Bird Bishop had been the first in May 1897.)
-Her talk was mentioned in The Times.